 On the bright side, Users can have access to many more casual games like Temple Run and Asphalt, thanks to the Android support which recently arrived in Chrome OS users.
 Now the Chrome OS users can install all of the Android apps from Google Play Store.

 One of the selling points of Chromebooks is their exceptional battery life.
-The Chromebook can endure continuous web surfing through a Wi-Fi connection and still give you an average of 6-7 hours of battery life depending on your chromebook model and on your usage, as battery consumption varies on different activities such as web surfing, online streaming, and playing video games.
+The Chromebook are designed to endure continuous web surfing through a Wi-Fi connection and still give you an average of 6-7 hours of battery life depending on your Chromebook model and on your usage, as battery consumption varies on different activities such as web surfing, online streaming, and playing video games.
+Take this number with a grain of salt, because battery life depends on so many factors.

 There have been times when all of us have experienced that scary moment when we drop our precious electronic items and wonder if we have murdered them.
 Chromebooks are built to withstand the tortures of falls and scrapes.

-Some of the Chromebook notepads such as “Acer Chromebook 14 for Work” and the” ThinkPad 13 Chromebook“ are MIL-STD-810G certified, which means they’re capable of passing the durability testing that U.S. Military equipment must pass as well as survive extreme temperatures, humidity, rain, and dust.
+Some of the Chromebook notepads such as “Acer Chromebook 14 for Work” and the” ThinkPad 13 Chromebook“ are MIL-STD-810G certified, which means they’re capable of passing the durability testing that U.S. Military equipment must pass as well as survive extreme temperatures, humidity, rain, and dust."JUST LOG INTO A NEW CHROMEBOOK AND YOUR ENTIRE DATA WILL BE AVAILABLE"

 One of the biggest reasons for Chromebook’s existence and its success is the pricing; Chromebooks are known to be the budget laptops and are targeted not just at hardcore electronic buffs but at the casuals who only need a notebook for their very basic usage regarding work, connectivity, and entertainment.